Let’s get started

 Output: Yes/ No, where Yes means that the input string matches the pattern or property described by the problem.

-Monday: Terminology and Notation
+Week 0 Friday: Terminology and Notation

 The CSE 105 vocabulary and notation build on discrete math and introduction to proofs classes.
 Some of the conventions may be a bit different from what you saw before so we’ll draw your attention to them.